 How to Store Flaxseed Crackers

-- Storing at room temperature: transfer the crackers into an airtight container and store in a cool, dry, and dark place for up to 1 week.
+- Storing at room temperature: transfer the crackers into an airtight container and store them in a cool, dry, and dark place for up to 1 week.

 MORE SEED CRACKERS RECIPES

-If you are looking to switch things up, I have a plenty of seed cracker recipes on the blog:
+If you are looking to switch things up, I have plenty of seed cracker recipes on the blog:

 - Flaxseed crackers: these crackers are perhaps the most popular on the blog.
 They are made entirely from flaxseed meal, so other than being slightly nutty, they are also very neutral in flavor.
 Flax seeds are a weak binder, but since there are no ingredients to bind (other than the flax seeds themselves), the crackers are quite sturdy.